 In summary, the symptoms of COVID-19 resemble that of a respiratory ‘flu’-like disease with the main symptoms being fever, new continuous cough, and the loss of smell/taste, in addition to some degree of difficulty breathing and fatigue.
 Symptoms can vary considerably in strength – from totally asymptomatic through to critical respiratory distress.

-Thankfully, in the vast majority of cases, symptoms tend to be mild or moderate at worst, with less than 5% developing critical symptoms.
+In the majority of cases, symptoms tend to be mild or moderate at worst.
 Those that develop more severe symptoms tend to be older and have pre-existing chronic health conditions.

-In addition, in some young children, an inflammatory Kawasaki disease-like syndrome (PIMS-TS) can develop that requires medical attention.
+In addition, in some young children, an inflammatory Kawasaki disease-like syndrome (MIS-C) can develop that requires medical attention.